 2017 has just arrived, bringing with it the usual amount of new year’s resolutions and goals that make us want to improve ourselves and do better.
 A new year brings in new challenges, which is certainly the case for fashion businesses working to face new market challenges with technology.
-This could be catching the attention of an increasingly distracted consumer, in an increasingly competitive scene.
-Before you get all worked up over how to stay on top of this, remember that we at Launchmetrics are here to help you!
+This could be catching the attention of increasingly distracted consumers, in an increasingly competitive scene.
+Before you get all worked up over how to stay on top of this, remember that we’re here to help you!

-In order to start the year on a great note, we want to tell you about an event that took place this week in Florence, Italy.
-For the third year in a row, LuisaViaRoma held their Fashion & Technology summit.
-The event brought many leading professionals together from the fashion & technology communities to discuss new challenges, predictions, and goals for the year.
+In order to start the year on a high note, we’re going to tell you about an eye-opening event that took place in Florence, Italy this week.
+For the third year in a row, Luisa Via Roma held their Fashion & Technology Summit.
+The summit gathered leading professionals from the fashion & technology industries to discuss new challenges, predictions, and goals for the year.

-Launchmetrics was proud to be the official media partner for the event and to contribute to the conversation by having our CMO, Alison Levy, share some insights.
+Launchmetrics was proud to be the official media partner for the event and to contribute to the conversation by having Alison Levy, our CMO, share some insights.

-The LuisaViaRoma Fashion&Tech Summit 2017 took place at Teatro della Compagnia, in the heart of Florence and was a full day of panels moderated by Sissi Johnson – brand strategist, tech advisor and Huffington Post Contributor.
+The 2017 Summit took place at Teatro della Compagnia, in the heart of Florence and was a full day of panels moderated by Sissi Johnson – brand strategist, tech advisor and Huffington Post Contributor.
 Here are the top topics that were discussed.

 - Holition, a digital retail specialized studio, talked about the topic of claiming the need to create a dialogue between the human and the digital world.